webroyit/1s2t2l-TranslationChat/README.md

 - SAS platform is a software application of website where you pay subscription
 - To display image, we need to add alias
 - Add NEXTAUTH_URL for localhost
-- Whitelist localhost URL in Google Cloud (APIs & Services > Credentials > OAuth 2.0 Client IDs) NextAuth.js to work in localhost
+- Whitelist localhost URL in Google Cloud (`APIs & Services > Credentials > OAuth 2.0 Client IDs`) NextAuth.js to work in localhost
+- To enable stripe, go to `Build > Extensions > Explore Extensions > Run Payments with Stripe Made by Stripe` *Blaze plan is required

 ## Links
 - shadcn-ui (https://ui.shadcn.com/)